- What is a breast pump?

 2. Duration of each pumping session

-- If you plan to use the pump at work or do not have much time, look for an electric or battery pump that extracts milk faster.
+- If you plan to use the pump at work or do not have much time, look for a double electric or battery pump that extracts milk from both breasts, simultaneously.

 3. The instructions on the manual pump